-Wired Tree (now Liquidweb) – I was with Wired Tree for roughly two years, right up until the point they started switching people to Liquidweb.
+Wired Tree (now Liquidweb) – I was with Wired Tree for roughly two years, right up until the point they started switching people to Liquid web.
 The first half of my term with them was great.
 I loved them, my site was quicker and I didn’t have downtime… until I did.
-The one pro with Wired Tree was that whenever I sent an email for help, it wasn’t long until I had a response (a few minutes!) but that started getting longer and then I found that when I asked for something to be done, it wasn’t done correctly or it wasn’t done at all.
+The one pro with Wired Tree was that whenever I sent an email for help, it wasn’t long until I had a response (a few minutes!) but that started getting longer and then I found that when I asked for something to be done, it wasn’t done correctly, or it wasn’t done at all.
 I was getting so frustrated and that’s when I started looking around.
-I contacted and spoke with many reps and owners of hosting platforms, and then I spoke to my ad network and decided to give Flywheel a try.
+I contacted and spoke with many reps and owners of hosting platforms, and then I spoke to my ad network and decided to try Flywheel.

 This post contains affiliate links.

-Flywheel was first recommended to me by my blog designer, Purr Design (she’s also Stacie’s designer and we both love her, can’t recommend her enough).
+Flywheel was first recommended to me by my blog designer.
 She let me know how awesome and fast they were and recommended them to speed up my site but I was with another company and (for that month) happy with them.